Biography — George Bird (1795–1855)

 • maintaining kinship obligations

-• supporting the extended Bird–Thomas network
+• supporting the extended Bird–Thomas network¹⁵

 VIII.
 Death and Burial (1855)

-St John’s Cathedral Cemetery, Winnipeg
+He is buried at St John’s Cathedral Cemetery, Winnipeg¹⁸.

 His burial in the oldest Anglican cemetery in Western Canada reflects: